miketout/VerusServicesSetup/README.md

 vm.swappiness=1
 ```

+The lower the number, the `later` the system will start swapping stuff out.
 Run below command to activate the change, alternatively reboot the machine:

 ```
 sysctl -p /etc/sysctl.conf